JalexSocial/rizzy.docs/content/docs/htmx/swaps.md

 `HtmxSwapService` is a service registered as a scoped dependency implementing `IHtmxSwapService`.
 It facilitates injecting Razor Components, RenderFragments, and raw HTML content into various parts of your application or services.

+This service is useful because it provides an ability to inject content into the page from *anywhere*.
+This opens up the door for the creation of services that can create content that is swapped into place that exist outside of your razor component views.

 ### Adding Content with HtmxSwapService

 Here's how you can use `HtmxSwapService` in your components to perform dynamic content swaps: